-BodBot fitness app was released back in 2016 hitting the workout planning niche and providing its users with tailored recommendations.
+The BodBot fitness app was released back in 2016 hitting the workout planning niche and providing its users with tailored recommendations.
 Created by founders Sergio Prado and Edward Laux, both of whom are fitness enthusiasts themselves but had different fitness goals.
-In this BodBot review, let’s see if they really are “the most intelligent & adaptive workout planning on the web”, shall we?
+As they put it, BodBot is “the most intelligent & adaptive workout planning on the web”.
+On paper, BodBot sounds perfect for a fitness individual with serious goals, but in reality, we found a few drawbacks to the app.
+In this BodBot review, we will go through their machine-learning workout technique.

 BodBot App Workouts

-The food plan is more like “food recommendations” rather than a meal plan.
-They just note down 3 ingredients that would help you reach your target and that’s pretty much it.
+The food plan is more like “food recommendations” rather than a meal plan where BodBot is noting down 3 ingredients that would help you reach your target.
+Other than that, there are no recipes nor calorie tracking.

 BodBot Review: Pros